Kutan-Fuiton/chemical-equipment-visualiser/README.md

 ## 🔐 Demo Credentials

 Use these test accounts to explore the application.
 Each user has isolated data.

+**Authentication:** This project uses **Django REST Framework Token Authentication** via **Djoser**.
+Upon login, the server returns a token that is stored locally and sent with every API request for secure access.

 | Username | Password |
 |----------|----------|